Workshop Leaders and Conference Directors

 Photograph by Adrianne Mathiowetz

-Liz Chang was 2012 Montgomery County Poet Laureate in Pennsylvania.
-Her poems have appeared in Verse Daily, Exit 7, Rock & Sling, Origins Journal, Breakwater Review and Stoneboat Literary Journal, among others.
+Liz Chang was 2012 Montgomery County Poet Laureate.
+Her poems have appeared in Verse Daily, Exit 7, Rock & Sling, Breakwater Review and Stoneboat Literary Journal, among others.
 Her fourth collection, a chapbook called Museum of Things, from Finishing Line Press was published in early 2023.
-Her creative nonfiction recently appeared in Oyster River Pages, and her flash fiction has been published internationally.
+Her creative nonfiction has recently appeared in Oyster River Pages, and her flash fiction has been published internationally.
 Chang’s translation of Claude de Burine’s work is anthologized in Paris in Our View from l’Association des Amis de Shakespeare & Company.
-She is the Visiting Assistant Professor of Creative Writing at Moravian University (as Liz Gray).
+She is an Associate Professor of Creative Writing at Moravian University (as Liz Gray).